Mvalentino92/JAVA/README.md

 **FinalTax.java:** Calculates how much of a clients income will be taxed, based on their filing status.
 Returns their tax bracket, ID, and tax.

+**FlashCards.java:** Reads a file provided by the user with questions and answers.
+Randomly shuffles the questions, and displays the text to the user.
+After the answer is shown, the user specifies if they answered the question correctly.
+All incorrectly answered questions will be asked again next round (shuffled as well).
+Will keep repeating this process until all questions are answered correctly.

 **LastChance.java:** Let the fun begin!
 This is a game involving rolling the given number of dice combinations on a card, in a certain amount of allotted turns.
 The catch it, you can either bet for yourself, or against yourself!
 Read the instructions at the top of the file for the full set of rules!

 **Rocket_Valentino.java:** Simulates a rocket trying to escape the earths atmosphere.
 Updated values using Eulers Method.